Also known as Candida,

 Overpopulation

-non-invasive yeast form to a mycelial form of fungus
+from simple, non-invasive yeast form to a mycelial

 body.